LonamiWebs/Telethon/readthedocs/extra/wall-of-shame.rst

        *by Bill M. July 27, 2004*

-If you have indeed read the wiki, and have tried looking for the method, and yet you didn't find what you need, **that's fine**.
+If you have indeed read the docs, and have tried looking for the method, and yet you didn't find what you need, **that's fine**.
 Telegram's API can have some obscure names at times, and for this reason, there is a `"question"